ChristophHaag/SteamVR-OpenHMD/Readme.md

     cmake ..
     make

 OpenHMD is included as a git submodule.
-An OpenHMD shared library will be built first and the steamvr plugin will link to this OpenHMD build first.
+An OpenHMD shared library will be built first and the steamvr plugin will link to the OpenHMD library built in `build/external/openhmd/libopenhmd.so`.
 If you want to package the SteamVR plugin, make sure you have libopenhmd.so in your library search path or package the openhmd library too and change the rpath.

-If you use the Vive and want to use the (imperfect) values from https://github.com/OpenHMD/OpenHMD/pull/90, go to external/openhmd and run `git pull origin pull/90/head` before the make step to merge the pull requst locally.
+If you use the Vive and want to use the (imperfect) values from https://github.com/OpenHMD/OpenHMD/pull/90, go to external/openhmd and run `git pull origin pull/90/head` before the make step to merge the pull request locally.

 Run:
 First register the driver with SteamVR:

     ~/.local/share/Steam/SteamApps/common/SteamVR/bin/linux64/vrpathreg adddriver ~/SteamVR-OpenHMD/build

-The directory given to vrpathreg should contain `driver.vrdrivermanifest` and `bin/linux64/driver_openhmd.so` as a subdirectory.
+The directory given to vrpathreg should contain `driver.vrdrivermanifest`, `resources/` and `bin/linux64/driver_openhmd.so`.

 If you use a HMD for which SteamVR already has a plugin (currently Vive and Oculus Rift), copy the steamvr.vrsettings file that disables those plugins into Steam's config directory.